 Regarding the injury situation, according to Klopp, Luis Diaz will be out 6-8 weeks.
 Joel Matip has also been ruled out for this match as has Trent Alexander-Arnold with more short-term issues.
 The good news is that Andy Robertson will be on the team sheet and available to play.

-In Liverpool's to Arsenal, Klopp points to several instances which could have drastically changed the outcome of the match.
+In Liverpool's loss to Arsenal, Klopp points to several instances which could have drastically changed the outcome of the match.

 “One penalty was no penalty,” he said.
 “Before the season we had a big meeting with the refs and they said no soft penalties anymore... and it was a penalty we got [given against us].
 And the first goal was pretty likely offside.
 “We just cannot find out because a camera was not there or the angle or whatever.
 I don't know exactly the reason, but when I saw the pictures I thought it was obvious that Saka came back from an offside position.”